 If you want to do business online you should have a federal trademark.

 Previously small local businesses found safety and protection with a state trademark.
 Businesses that aren’t seeking to expand beyond their local geographical region, or don’t benefit from online business benefit greatly from a state level trademark.
 In the past 20 years, several local shops have tried to capitalize on the availability of the internet.
-Even if these businesses are currently protected by a state trademark, federal protection is a necessity.
+Even if these great site businesses are currently protected by a state trademark, federal protection is a necessity.
 According to Perry Clegg, at Trademark Access,

 “Companies that engage in business online are more likely to cross paths with other online businesses.
 Even if your business is local in nature, your online activities are likely to be noticed by consumers of similar businesses in remote geographic areas of the country.
 For this reason, those engaging in online business should consider the likelihood that their brands and logos may come into conflict with remote competitors and should seek to register their trademarks with the United States Patent and Trademark Office.
 While a state trademark registration may be useful in a few limited circumstances, a federal trademark is far more important and should be the first consideration for companies engaging in business online.”

 Owning a trademark does not always give you an exclusive right.